cnorthwood/ternip/README.txt

         described above.
 If you are writing a new document format based around XML, the ternip.formats.xml_doc.xml_doc class may provide useful functionality.

+    Enabling Debug Functionality

+        The classes normalisation_rule and recognition_rule have a member called _DEBUG which is a Boolean to help in debugging rules.
+When _DEBUG is set to True, then the comment attribute of the timex is set to the identifier of the rule which tagged/annotated it.

 EXTRAS